2009 Galician regional election: Opinion polls

 The tables below list opinion polling results in reverse chronological order, showing the most recent first and using the dates when the survey fieldwork was done, as opposed to the date of publication.
 Where the fieldwork dates are unknown, the date of publication is given instead.
 The highest percentage figure in each polling survey is displayed with its background shaded in the leading party's colour.
 If a tie ensues, this is applied to the figures with the highest percentages.
 The "Lead" column on the right shows the percentage-point difference between the parties with the highest percentages in a poll.

 Voting intention estimates

 The table below lists weighted voting intention estimates.
 Refusals are generally excluded from the party vote percentages, while question wording and the treatment of "don't know" responses and those not intending to vote may vary between polling organisations.
 When available, seat projections determined by the polling organisations are displayed below (or in place of) the percentages in a smaller font; 38 seats were required for an absolute majority in the Parliament of Galicia.

 Voting preferences

 The table below lists raw, unweighted voting preferences.

 Victory preferences

-The table below lists opinion polling on the victory preferences for each party in the event of a general election taking place.
+The table below lists opinion polling on the victory preferences for each party in the event of a regional election taking place.